mira5619/project4-website-performans-optimization/README.md

 To optimize it I modified views/js/main.js until my frames per second rate hit 60 fps. in views/js/main.js there are optimizations in:
- -function updatePositions
+ 1.function updatePositions
- -function changePizzaSizes
+ 2.function changePizzaSizes
- -function determineDx
+ 3.function determineDx
  ... and many others, in-line comments are applied.